Consumer Action Law

 Yo-Yo Financing (Spot Delivery) in CA: Exact Steps to Take When the Dealer Calls You Back

+You drove off the lot feeling good about your new car.
 The paperwork was signed, the keys were in your hand, and you thought the deal was done.

 Then, days or weeks later, your phone rings.